 - “Part 8: Architecture and Internal Linking.”

-It’s one of the worst-case scenarios in search engine optimization.
-Your company has redesigned its site and suddenly performance tanks.
-You check your analytics and notice that home page traffic is relatively stable, product traffic is quite a bit lower, and your new category pages are nowhere to be found.
+It’s a worst-case scenario in search engine optimization: Your company has redesigned its site, and suddenly organic performance crashes.
+Your web analytics indicate that home page traffic is relatively stable.
+But product page traffic is lower, and your new browse grid pages are nowhere to be found in Google.

-Using the crawler method, if you don’t see holes in the crawl then congratulations, your site is crawlable.
-Search bots are more capable than the crawlers available to us, so if our crawlers can get through a site’s content, so can the actual search bots.
-If you do see problems with the crawl, it could be a problem or a false negative.
+If you don’t see holes in the crawl, your site is likely crawlable.
+Search bots, again, are more capable than crawler tools.
+If a tool can get through a site’s content, so can search bots.
+And problems identified in a crawler tool could be false negatives.